henryjuho/hjDivePlan/README.md

 # hjDivePlan
-A simple dive planner based on PADI dive tables, in development, not to be used to actually plan dives!
+A simple dive planner written using PyQt <> using the PADI recreational dive planner (RDP).

+This project is in development and should under no circumstances be used to plan actual dives.